sighupio/fury-kubernetes-dr/README.md

 - :warning: : module version: `v1.6.0` and Kubernetes Version: `1.20.x`.
 It works as expected.
 Marked as warning because it is not officially supported by [SIGHUP](https://sighup.io).
 - :warning: : module version: `v1.7.0` and Kubernetes Version: `1.21.x`.
 It works as expected.
 Marked as warning because it is not officially supported by [SIGHUP](https://sighup.io).
+- :warning: : module version: `v1.8.0` and Kubernetes Version: `1.22.x`.
+It works as expected.
+Marked as warning because it is not officially supported by [SIGHUP](https://sighup.io).

 ## License